enzymejs/enzyme-matchers/README.md

 ## Setup

 ###### Jest
-If you are using [jest](https://facebook.github.io/jest/), the simplest setup is to use jests `setupTestFrameworkScriptFile` command.
+If you are using [jest](https://facebook.github.io/jest/), the simplest setup is to use jests `setupTestFrameworkScriptFile` config.
 Add this to your `package.json`

 ```js
 "jest": {